erickmerchant/atlatl/README.md

 Lines that begin with an @ are called directives.
 Some directives are one line.
 Others are blocks and must be closed with a line with just an @.

-HTML is escaped by default but the `safe` function can be used to mark code to not escape.
+HTML output by ES6 templates' `${ ... }` is escaped by default but the `safe` function can be used to mark code to not escape.

 ## The Directives